FactorySimPy/FactorySimPy/docs/basic_components.md

 At the start of the simulation, the source waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).

 During a simulation run, the source generates items at discrete instants of time determined by the parameter `inter_arrival_time`.
 This parameter can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
-If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initilise the parameter with thea reference to the function or directly pass it at the time of creation.
+If the function depends on any of the node attributes, users can pass `None` to this parameter at the time of node creation and later initilise the parameter with thea reference to the function or directly pass it at the time of creation.

 After generating an item, the source behaves as follows: